 In connection with the sale of Series A-1 Preferred, purchasers of Series A Preferred forfeited their right to receive a 2% net sales distribution payment described in Note 11.
 The 2% net sales distribution payment was replaced with a new royalty agreement under which the purchasers of Series A-1 Preferred in the Second Closing ("Royalty Recipients") are entitled to receive a net sales distribution payment equal to 3% of net sales during the calendar year.
-At the election of the Royalty Recipients, all or a portion of the net sales distribution payments are required to be redeemed by the Company.
-The Royalty Recipients can elect to have each net sales percentage point redeemed for \$10,000 payable in cash or the Company's common stock.
-The fair value of the net sales distribution payment is classified as a long-term liability in the Company's consolidated balance sheet as the "Net Sales Distribution Payment Liability" in the amount of \$13,100 and \$17,220 as of December 31, 2013 and September 30, 2014, respectively.
+At the election of the Royalty Recipients, all or a portion of the net sales distribution payments were required to be redeemed by the Company.
+The Royalty Recipients could elect to have each net sales percentage point redeemed for \$10,000 payable in cash or the Company's common stock.